-Dr Alison Fixsen is a Senior Lecturer in the Faculty of Science and Technology at the University of Westminster (UoW) and an experienced healthcare practitioner.
-Alison holds a doctorate in professional studies (personal and professional education.
+Dr Alison Fixsen is a Senior Lecturer and Ethics Coordinator for the School of Social Sciences Science and Technology at the University of Westminster (UoW).
+Her doctorate was on self care and personal and professional education.

-Alison has an extensive clinical, teaching and supervisory background in CM therapies, with knowledge and expertise in many of topics around mental health and wellbeing.
-Alison is an active internal coach and mentor for the University of Westminster and is completing the ILM level 5 Diploma in Management Coaching and mentoring sponsored by UoW.
+Alison also has an extensive clinical, teaching and supervisory background with knowledge and expertise in many topics around mental health and wellbeing.
+She is an active internal coach and mentor for the University of Westminster.

 2010-2014: led 2 university based research studies, the first investigating the emotion work of final year students undergoing personal and professional development (PPD) and clinical training (Fixsen and Ridge 2012), and the other a secondary analysis of level 4 and 5 student experiences of this programme (Fixsen et al. 2015).
 This work represents a novel understanding of complementary therapy student learning and coping strategies.

 2013-17 (Doctorate): Ethnographic exploration of staff experiences of Learning and Development programmes.